styly-dev/STYLY-Spatial-Layer-Plugin/README.md

 ![Kujira](https://github.com/styly-dev/STYLY-visionOS-Plugin/assets/387880/f8c5a959-ef49-4ed3-b06b-db367624766f)

 ### What is this plugin?
-* You can upload your Unity contents to [STYLY for Vision Pro](https://apps.apple.com/us/app/styly-for-vision-pro/id6475184828).
+* You can build your Unity contents for uplaoding to [STYLY for Vision Pro](https://apps.apple.com/us/app/styly-for-vision-pro/id6475184828).

 ### Notes
-* Contents of STYLY for Vision Pro is not compatible with STYLY for other platforms.
-Its code base is different from STYLY VR or STYLY mobile.
+* Contents of STYLY for Vision Pro is not compatible with [STYLY for other platforms (STYLY VR or STYLY mobile)](https://gallery.styly.cc/).
-* STYLY for Vision Pro doesn't have 3D contents creation tools for now.
+* STYLY for Vision Pro doesn't have 3D contents assembly tools for now.
 * Please give us your feedback on [Github Issues](https://github.com/styly-dev/STYLY-Spatial-Layer-Plugin/issues).
-* Your contents will be published to the PUBLIC.
-Don't upload your contents which you want make private.
+* Your contents will be PUBLIC once your uploaded.
+Don't upload your contents which you want to keep private.
-* Contents gallery on STYLY app is white list based now.
-STYLY team may pick up your contents display in the app.
+* The content gallery on the STYLY app is now managed on a whitelist basis.
+Please apply through [this APPICAtiON FORM](https://docs.google.com/forms/d/e/1FAIpQLSd6eK_mo6ECXy-fLZP53xkz9e6t-B_au_PSCE0eafIB0u86GQ/viewform) if you want your content to get listed.

 #### Requirements